The PaRD Sustaining Peace work-stream focuses on SDG16:

 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels .

-This includes identifying a subset of countries where workstream members are already working in order to engage with local governments on national and international plans to advance SDG 16.
+This includes identifying a subset of countries where work-stream members are already working in order to engage with local governments on national and international plans to advance SDG 16.

-Key event in 2019:
+Key events in 2021: